Campus based programmes leading to degrees of the Western Orthodox University (Commonwealth of Dominica)

 Currently authorized Partners are listed below.
-In addition, the University maintains contact with a number of additional campus centers that may run programs when there is sufficient demand.
-To check if any Partner that is not listed below is affiliated to the University, please contact the University.
+In addition, the University maintains contact with a number of additional campus centres that may run programs when there is sufficient demand.
+To check if any Partner that is not listed below is affiliated to the University, please use the contact form.

 Kay-Joo Computer and Tutors Educational Center, Nigeria

 Kay-Joo Computer and Tutors Educational Center came into existence in 1999 and is established principally to offer services in teaching and research in professional areas including information technology, marketing, public relations and accounting.
 Recently it became established as a limited liability organization for international university programmes.
 Since 2016 it has been the headquarters for the University’s all-Africa co-ordination under Professor Joseph Kunle.

 Campus in Edo/Delta States

 College of Vocational Science and Technology of Nigeria

 Campus in Kano State